 The findings reviewed and newly presented in this chapter further establish the scientific knowledge that sexting, particularly with text and images, is an increasingly common behavior among young adults.
-In line with Klettke and colleagues' (2014) charge to the field, the newly presented findings in this chapter extend our knowledge by assessing EAs' engagement in multiple, clearly defined acts of sexting-breaking sexting down by content (i.e. text, image, video) and by the act of sending or receiving a sext.
-Additionally, sexting experiences were broken down into multiple dimensions reflecting both positive (entertainment) and negative (risk and regret) qualities of sexting experiences, as well as expectations surrounding sexting behaviors.
+In line with Klettke and colleagues' (2014) charge to the field, the newly presented findings extend Brenick et al.'s (2017) findings by assessing EAs' engagement in multiple, clearly defined acts of sexting- breaking sexting down by content (i.e. text, image, video) and by the act of sending or receiving a sext.
+Additionally, sexting experiences were broken down into multiple dimensions reflecting both positive (entertainment) and negative (risk and regret) qualities of sexting experiences, as well as expectations surrounding sexting behaviors, and explored the viewpoints of marginalized communities in regard to sexting and sexting victimization.
 Although the literature reports varying rates of the negative experiences of victimization through sexting, the present review emphasizes that even rare instances of sexting victimization have been shown to yield highly detrimental consequences (Drouin et al., 2015).
 As a result, it is imperative to explore all aspects of the multifaceted nature of sexting as well as potential indicators of vulnerability toward sexting victimization.

 Accordingly, this chapter presented anxious and avoidant attachment and rejection sensitivity as three such significant predictors of sexting experiences and evaluations of sexting and sexting victimization.
 Previously, only a handful of studies had explored attachment and sexting, yet those findings indicate a significant relation between the two; specifically, individuals with insecure attachment may engage in sexting more frequently because of overestimated beliefs that sexting is expected of them.
-This result was replicated in the findings of the current study, but also expanded upon by examining both insecure attachment and rejection sensitivity as they relate independently and interactively to young adults' experiences and evaluations of sexting.
-The novel results demonstrate that individuals with higher levels of avoidant attachment or rejection sensitivity found sexting to be less entertaining and were less accepting of the idea that sexting was typical and expected.
-Individuals with higher levels of anxious attachment, however, found sexting to be more entertaining and were more accepting of the expectation to sext in relationships.
+This result was replicated in the findings of Brenick et al. (2017), but also further expanded upon here by examining both insecure attachment and rejection sensitivity as they relate independently and interactively to young adults' experiences and evaluations of sexting.
+The novel results demonstrate that individuals with higher levels of rejection sensitivity found sexting to be less entertaining and those with anxious attachment styles were more likely to endorse the idea that sexting is typical and expected.
 This is in line with the few previous studies in the field that have described persons with anxious attachment as using sexual intimacy as a way to reduce tension, maintain a romantic partner's interest, and to build closeness with a romantic partner (Delevi & Weisskirch, 2011; Delevi & Weisskirch, 2013).
-Sexting may be a novel technological advancement that allows an individual with anxious attachment to maintain intimacy with a partner.
-However, interactions between insecure attachment and rejection sensitivity revealed a more complex relation; rejection sensitivity related to ratings of sexting as less entertaining and more expected only when an individual was also neither avoidantly nor anxiously attached.
-As a result, the interplay between rejection sensitivity and insecure attachment offers more comprehensive and precise insights about the proclivities toward and experiences of sexting and sexting victimization.
+However, people with anxious attachment styles also were more likely to report regret from engaging in sexting.
+Further interactions between insecure attachment and rejection sensitivity revealed more complex relations; rejection sensitivity related to ratings of sexting as more risky only when an individual also was high in anxious attachment.
+Similarly, a significant 3-way interaction suggests that individuals high in rejection sensitivity, anxious attachment, and avoidant attachment, report the least sexting regret.
+These results are important to frame and understand in the context of LGB adults, who have largely been absent from such studies, and cannot contribute to the overall impact of these results.
+Future research should explore these findings in relation to the previous research showing heightened levels of anxious attachment among the LGB population as well as increased rates of sexting participation.
+It is possible that a significant interaction did not emerge in our data because we did not have an adequate range of representation for anxious attachment among our limited LGB sample.
+As a result, the interplay between rejection sensitivity and insecure attachment offers more comprehensive and precise insights about the proclivities toward and experiences of sexting and sexting victimization and should be examined further with heterosexual and sexual minority samples.